ozerozdogan/career-advisor/PRD.md

 1. **As a user, I want to generate a career roadmap by entering a job title**
    - Enter job title in the search input
-   - Click "Generate Roadmap" button
+   - Click "Plan My Career" button
    - See loading animation while roadmap is being generated
    - View completed roadmap visualization